 It took me less than a week to secure my first assignment: ten days in Italy with a dog and a cat.

 Finding a host so quickly was certainly helped by my profile and my previous experience.
 I asked some of the people I had previously housesat for, friends of friends and WorkAway hosts, for reference letters; the TH website makes that very easy.
 Also, in contrast to some exchange sites, age is actually an advantage here, as it signals more responsibility.

-I think it’s not exaggerated to say that both assignments went extremely well: lovely, welcoming hosts, adorable, well-behaved furry friends, and all that in great locations.
+I think it’s not exaggerated to say that all my assignments so far went extremely well: lovely, welcoming hosts, adorable, well-behaved furry friends, and all that in great locations.

-Both times I arrived one or two nights in advance to get familiar with the household and the animals’ routines, saw my hosts off, spent the following days taking walks and playing with the dogs and cats, feeding them on schedule, and sightseeing, and at the end I stayed another night after my hosts had returned.
+I always arrive one or two nights in advance to get familiar with the household and the animals’ routines, see my hosts off, and then spend the following days taking walks and playing with the dogs and cats, feeding them on schedule, and sightseeing.
+At the end, I stay another night after my hosts have returned.

-I have been diligently scanning most new assignments in the past two and a half months.
-At least 50% of them were in the UK, another 40% in the US, Canada, Australia and New Zealand.
+I have been diligently scanning most new assignments for two and a half months and found: at least 50% of them were in the UK, another 40% in the US, Canada, Australia and New Zealand.
 That leaves a paltry 10% in other countries (mostly France, Spain, and Italy — where the English speaking expat community is quite strong).
 So, you aren’t quite as free in choosing a location.

 Most assignments are short: a weekend up to a week.
 It is therefore not really a cost-cutting option since you will be spending more money on moving around.
 Unless, of course, you specialize in a UK city, like London and its surroundings.

 The most interesting locations go extremely quickly — within hours — and hosts with many applications often won’t get back to you to let you know they’re not interested.

 Many assignments outside the UK are in the countryside.
 Some hosts will offer to pick you up from the train/bus and go shopping with you; in rare cases, you might have a car at your disposal.